Skip to content Skip to left sidebar Skip to footer

 Community Action Duluth

-• Education-Integrated coaching program to assist individuals looking to further their education, learn computer skills, research career paths, provide guidance to pay off student loans, and take part in FAIM (assistance to pay for your education).
+• Financial Opportunity Center-Integrated coaching program to assist individuals looking to further their education, learn computer skills, research career paths, provide guidance to pay off student loans, and take part in FAIM (assistance to pay for your education).
 Also offers GED certification, Certified Nursing Assistant classes, Community Construction classes and Stream Corps, an 11-month paid employment program.

 Phone